 How do I make myself standout?

 You finally got a call for a personal interview!
 Congratulations!!
 But the work isn't over yet.
 You still have to interview for the position.
-Here are some tips to help you with the interview process.
+Here are some tips to help you with a virtual interview and a personal interview process.

 - Take a practice drive to the site of the interview 24-48 hours before the interview.
 Think you know where it is?
 Take a test drive anyway.
 You never know when streets or bridges will be closed for repairs.

 - Do your research.
-Know the company, and the position you are interviewing for.
+Know the company, and the position for which you are interviewing.

 - Do a practice interview the night before with someone.
 Dress in the outfit you will wear for the interview.
 This will help prepare you, but your answers won't be over-rehearsed.